Paul Cohen (historian)

-Biography
+In 2007, The Chinese Historical Review devoted a Festschift issue to his works.

+Life and career

-Paul A. Cohen studied at Cornell University from 1952-1953, before he transferred to the University of Chicago, where he received his BA in 1955.
+Cohen was born in Great Neck, New York, on June 2, 1934.
+He studied at Cornell University from 1952 to 1953, before he transferred to the University of Chicago, where he received his BA in 1955.
 He received his MA in 1957 and PhD in 1961 from Harvard University, where he was a student of John King Fairbank and Benjamin I. Schwartz.
 After completing his doctorate, he worked at the University of Michigan from 1962 to 1963.
-He was a faculty member in the History department at Amherst College from 1963-1965.
-Thereafter, he taught at Wellesley College till his retirement.
-He is currently an Associate of the Fairbank Center for Chinese Studies at Harvard University.
-He was formerly married to Jane M. Cohen, now on the faculty at the University of Texas School of Law in Austin.
+He was a faculty member in the History department at Amherst College from 1963 to 1965.
+He then taught at Wellesley College until his retirement, and was an Associate of the Fairbank Center for Chinese Studies at Harvard University.

+He has three children from his first marriage to Andrea O. Dean(dec) architectural critic, and one child from his second marriage to Jane M. Cohen(div), who served on the faculty at the University of Texas School of Law in Austin.
+Cohen died in Boston, Massachusetts, on September 15, 2025, at the age of 91.
+He is also survived by Elizabeth Sinn, his partner of 28 years.